Disclaimer: I do not own the Hunger Games premise, or any character, place or event you may recognize from the books.

 Mags remembered true fear, the one that clutched at your insides and never let go.

 There had been no adults and children in their harsh little world.
 Survival did not give the luxury of such distinctions.
-Eleven full moons had separated their shipwrecking from the day Mags had spotted a fishing boat heading for their barren island.
+Eleven full moons had separated their shipwrecking from the day Mags had spotted a fishing boat heading for the reefs.
+Uncle had said not to hide, that if it was enemies, it was better to end it cleanly.
+It hadn't been enemies.
 Tightly holding her last surviving cousin's hand, Mags hadn't immediately recognized the beautiful woman on board nor the toddler squealing in childish delight as waves had splashed on her healthy round cheeks.

 Mags remembered the grand warehouse where the tapestries narrating epic tales were hand-woven with gold and silver threads.
-Their family had been the keepers of legends as well as artisans of great renown.
+The Peregrines had been the keepers of legends as well as great artisans.
 She held those memories dear, but Four, her mother's District, now owned her soul.
-The child had taken the hardships that had broken the adults in stride for she had known no other world.
+The war child had taken the hardships that had broken many adults in stride for she had known no other world.
 The sea had forged her and would never relinquish her hold.

-Another badly stifled sob caused Mags to push the bed covers away and reach for the door.
-The rebellion was over and the war child had become Big Sis.
+Another badly stifled sob caused Mags to shake herself and squeeze through the last two rope piles separating her from Esperanza.
+The rebellion was over, they slept in a rotting warehouse, and the war child had become Big Sis.

 "You always smile when I'm crying, Big Sis.
 You think I'm silly," the twelve-year-old said, annoyance creeping into her hushed voice.

-Mags' endeared smile bloomed into a full grin.
-She sat on the hard bed and gently wrapped her arms around the younger girl.
+Mags' endeared smile, betrayed by starlight filtering through the roof, bloomed into a full grin.
+She leaned against the hammock and wrapped her arms around her baby sister.
 "I hope you'll always have the luxury to cry at such things, Angel.
 You're exhausted, sleep."

 Circe, Mags missed him.
 It wasn't the violent pain, the helpless rage, of the first months, but she desperately wished the sea had spared him, for them, for her Ma.
 Her throat clenched, hate flashing behind her eyes.
 The sea had delivered the final blow, but it was the Capitol who had pushed him into Death's arms.

 "He'd be thrilled to see you like this," Mags said, mustering a warm smile.
-"People who feel for small things are the happiest ones of them all."
+Esperanza had been too little to remember their mourning, too little to ever know true darkness.
+"People who feel for small things are the happiest of all."

 "Reaping's not small, Big Sis..."

-The child's protests died as she finally succumbed to sleep's call.
+Esperanza's protests died as she finally succumbed to sleep's call.
 Mags lingered, affectionately brushing her sister's long raven locks out of her face.
 Esperanza was so magnificently healthy in her innocence.
-Having never known true hunger or hardship, she would be shapely and fresh-faced whereas Mags was wiry and tanned, with fading thin scars riddling her legs and arms The war child wasn't envious: Mags had been forced to sacrifice her carefreeness at an age when most children struggled to write their names, but it had given her perspective.
+She would be shapely and fresh-faced whereas Mags was wiry and tanned, with fading thin scars riddling her legs and arms.
+The war child wasn't envious: Mags had been forced to sacrifice her carefreeness at an age when most children struggled to write their names, but it had given her perspective.
 Nothing could taint the beauty of the days spend in the cocooning ambient of her wonderful family.
 Not even the Hunger Games, although they occupied her thoughts for very different reasons.

 Esperanza would be safe even if her named was called in the middle of Lycorias'- the industrial main town of Four - crowded square.

-Mags was unsurprised to find her mother waiting on the bed.
-The woman only feigned to sleep deeply to humor her daughter on her night escapades.
+Mags was unsurprised to find her mother waiting on the mattress by the big wooden doors.
+If the heat didn't keep them awake, the creaking would do it.
+Angelites only feigned to sleep deeply to humor her daughter on her night escapades.
 Mags loved her all the more for it.

 Her mother's words would have seemed unintelligible to any eavesdropper.
 Spanish, like any language other than English, had been outlawed long ago by the Capitol, for their overlords did not tolerate what they could not control.
 Speaking it was a crime punishable by death, just like traveling from district to district had become after the end of the rebellion.
 But even generations after the Cataclysm, few people from Four had forgotten their roots and whispers of old Mexico still echoed in the privacy of walled homes.
 It was the language of defiance and hope, the language that reminded Mags that the earth she was standing on had witnessed more years of freedom and peace than of Capitol dominion.
 The seventeen-year-old had inherited her father's golden-brown hair and clear eyes but she owed a stubborn womanliness which had bloomed despite poor nutrition to her mother's genes.
 Even in District One, people had whispered of the beauty of Four's curvaceous women.

-Mags boiled in rage at the mere thought.
+Those whispers were claws around Mags' neck.
+They were the worst betrayal of the dead.
+They were surrender.
+They made her boil with rage.
 Dad, cousins Freya and Ebony, her aunt, their house and everything they'd sacrificed...
 She had to silence those whispers.

-"I've survived more terrible odds," Mags pointed out.
-"District Four needs a victor, not to condone the Games in any way but to give the children hope.
-Vicuña, no matter her ruthlessness and misguided fascination with the Capitol, is right.
-We should train.
-We shouldn't let the Capitol make us feel weak and, when the time comes, hundreds of trained citizens, young and old, will know what to do to claim their freedom."
+"I've survived worse odds," Mags pointed out.
+"District Four needs a victor, to give the children hope.
+Vicuña is right.
+Not for the right reasons, she's a loyalist, but she's right.
+We must train.
+We shouldn't let the Capitol make us feel weak and, when the time comes, hundreds of trained citizens, young and old, will know what to do to claim their freedom.
+We can use the Capitol's Games against them."

-She didn't want any kid to be afraid of being reaped, ever again.
+She didn't want any kid to be afraid of being reaped.
 She wouldn't let the mere thought of the Capitol make her sister cry.

 "Vicuña wants children to make their lives about the Games.
 Those Careers," Angelites spat, "would forget all their parents have taught them, all we have fought for."